 ElterngeldPlus (Parental Allowance Plus) helps parents who want to work part-time soon after the birth of a child.
 It provides financial support for a longer period of time - including beyond the child's 14th month, as one month of Parental Allowance is counted as two months of Parental Allowance Plus.

-Parental Allowance Plus is supplemented by the Partnerschaftsbonus (Partnership Bonus): if both parents work between 25 and 30 hours a week for a period of four months, they each receive four additional months of Parental Allowance Plus payments.
+Parental Allowance Plus is supplemented by the Partnerschaftsbonus (Partnership Bonus): if both parents work between 24 and 32 hours a week for a period of four months (between 25 and 30 hours a week for children born before 1st September, 2021), they each receive four additional months of Parental Allowance Plus payments.

 In addition to Parental Allowance Plus and the Partnership Bonus, the new rules on parental leave give parents more flexibility in returning to work and in reconciling work and family life.
 Mothers and fathers are now able to take up to 24 months of unclaimed parental leave between their child's third and eighth birthday.